Neurosurgery: History

 The physician Hippocrates (460–370 BCE) made accounts of using different wines to sedate patients while trepanning.
 In 60 CE, Dioscorides, a physician, pharmacologist, and botanist, detailed how mandrake, henbane, opium, and alcohol were used to put patients to sleep during trepanning.
 In 972 CE, two brother surgeons in Paramara, now India, used "samohine" to sedate a patient while removing a small tumor, and awoke the patient by pouring onion and vinegar in the patient's mouth.
-The combination of carbon dioxide, hydrogen, and nitrogen, was a form of neuroanesthesia adopted in the 18th century, and introduced by Humphry Davy.
+The combination of carbon dioxide, hydrogen, and nitrogen, was a form of neuroanesthesia adopted in the 18th century and introduced by Humphry Davy.

 Neurosurgery methods

-Neuroradiology methods are used in modern neurosurgery diagnosis and treatment.
+Various Imaging methods are used in modern neurosurgery diagnosis and treatment.
 They include computer assisted imaging computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), magnetoencephalography (MEG), and stereotactic radiosurgery.
 Some neurosurgery procedures involve the use of intra-operative MRI and functional MRI.

-In conventional open surgery the neurosurgeon opens the skull, creating a large opening to access the brain.
+In conventional neurosurgery the neurosurgeon opens the skull, creating a large opening to access the brain.
 Techniques involving smaller openings with the aid of microscopes and endoscopes are now being used as well.
 Methods that utilize small craniotomies in conjunction with high-clarity microscopic visualization of neural tissue offer excellent results.
 However, the open methods are still traditionally used in trauma or emergency situations.

 Microsurgery is utilized in many aspects of neurological surgery.
 Microvascular techniques are used in EC-IC bypass surgery and in restoration carotid endarterectomy.
 The clipping of an aneurysm is performed under microscopic vision.
 Minimally-invasive spine surgery utilizes microscopes or endoscopes.
 Procedures such as microdiscectomy, laminectomy, and artificial disc replacement rely on microsurgery.